 - Pattern featuring several style options (simple hip-length style shown)

 - 1/2 Yard Over-dyed Print by Wendy Richardson

 - Five half-yard cuts of coordinating Cherrywood Solids

 - General instructions for "building" your new fabric

 - Permanent Black Ink Pen

 NOTE: Colors will vary from photo since the overdyed pieces are one-of-a kind.
 Standard kits will contain coordinating warm colors OR cool colors.
 Please call 888-289-0967 to customize a kit with over-dyes we have in stock.
-Sign up for a FREE Personal Shopper session on our home page to see one-of-a-kind over-dyes by Wendy Richardson.
+We can arrange a zoom session to see one-of-a-kind over-dyes by Wendy Richardson.

 Synthrapol: hard to pronounce, easy to use.

 In the dyeing process, we use hot water and a Concentrated Surfactant (detergent) called Synthrapol to remove excess dye.
 This product suspends dye particles in water that have not bonded to the fibers.
 It does not change the color of the fabric.
 Darker colors have a high concentration of dye so pre-washing our fabrics at home is highly recommended to ensure color does not migrate.
 Cherrywood has already been washed 4 times in HOT water with Synthrapol before it leaves our studio.
 Please follow the directions below to make sure everything "behaves."